sluukkonen/iiris/README.md

 - Only target reasonably current JavaScript environments (Node 10+)
 - No mutation of input data
 - Automatically curried, data-last API
-- Performance on par with native JavaScript methods.
+- Performance should on par with native JavaScript methods, if possible.
 Libraries like Ramda or Lodash are sometimes 10 or even 100 times slower than equivalent native JavaScript methods.
 - Safer API.
 Predicates like propEq or propSatisfies should not throw.
 - Small footprint.
 Only support native JavaScript data types (at least for now).
 - Support tree shaking.
 - Unified API for manipulating arrays and objects
 - Practical TypeScript typings.
-This kind of curried functional style is not supported very well in TypeScript, but let's try to include best-effort type declarations out-of-the-box.
+This kind of curried functional style is not supported perfectly in TypeScript, but let's try to include best-effort type declarations out-of-the-box.

 Practically speaking though, the TypeScript experience can be quite good.
 We